Peoples' Global Action: Right wing anti-globalization

-During the preparation for the anti-World Trade Organization (WTO) conference in Seattle in 1999 organised two action caravans, one from across the U.S., including activists from Chiapas, Mexico, the other from Canada.
-The later ended at the congress organised by International Forum on Globalisation, described by De Fabel van de illegaal as a right-wing elite think tank, which wants the Left and the Right to work together in one big movement.
-Mike Dolan, who worked for Ralph Nader's Public Citizen consumer watchdog group, was a substantial donor to and activist with the PGA.
-He called for support of the right-wing presidential candidate Pat Buchanan.
+The first version of the first PGA hallmark called for "A very clear rejection of the WTO and other trade liberalisation agreements (like APEC, the EU, NAFTA, etc.) as active promoters of a socially and environmentally destructive globalisation".
+This was critiqued for being too broad, and allowing the participation of right wing/nationalist movements within the PGA.
+Some criticized the participation of Mike Dolan, who worked for Ralph Nader's Public Citizen consumer watchdog group, who raised funds for the PGA Caravan, and who later spoke in support of the right-wing presidential candidate Pat Buchanan.
 Dolan sent around a newspaper article in which Buchanan openly says: "American workers and people first."
-When Dolan's actions and viewpoint were criticised from the grassroots level, Michael Morrill, the coordinator of the American PGA caravan, immediately took his side.
+When Dolan's actions and viewpoint were criticised from the grassroots level, Michael Morrill, the coordinator of the American PGA caravan, took his side.
 "Let's work together when we can, work in parallel when we must, but never work against each other when our goal is the elimination of the WTO and its corporate benefactors."
-This took place alongside a general reluctance of people of color to participate in the Seattle mobilisation.